dukes101/lom-reference/README.md

 - High/Low Lights
 - Year-over-Year Stats

-The dashboard is built with:
+The dashboard can be found here: [link] and is built with:
 - Python
 - Jupyter Notebooks (data ingestion + analysis)
 - Dash/Plotly (for interactive dashboard)